May 3, 2016

 The piece added that Taxamo had an ambitious goal of “being the trusted partner of choice when it comes to providing global tax solutions to the digital economy.”

-We are well on our way to achieving that aim, thanks to having some great merchants to work with.
+We are well on our way to achieving that aim, thanks to having some great businesses to work with.